Authoritative Evidence for Business, Government and Education Sectors in Australia

 - Dynamic surfaces that adjust cushioning and encourage movement

-This new generation of mats will support hybrid work, activity-based working, and smart office ecosystems.
+Global office innovators are already trialling AI-enabled mats, expected to reach Australian workplaces by 2026.
+These mats will support hybrid work, activity-based working, and smart office ecosystems.

 Future Trends: How Smart Anti-Fatigue Mats Will Shape Tomorrow’s Workspaces.